jsunwoo/react-native-weather-project/README.md

 # weather-project
 Weather app using OpenWeatherMap API made with react-native

-Thank you for Nicolas from NomadCoders
+Thank you for Nicholas from NomadCoders